N-Jaro/MAML-Demo/README.md

 ## Contact Information

-For any inquiries or questions about the project, please contact the corresponding author:
+For any inquiries or questions about the project, please contact:

-- Shaowen Wang: *(Include email address or contact details here)*
+- Nattapon Jaroenchai (nj7(at)illinois(dot)edu)

 We appreciate your interest in our research, and we look forward to sharing the completed code and results with the community soon!